What does it mean to be a Good WiFi Citizen?

 Choose your connection wisely

-Wired connections are always faster than WiFi connections.
-Using a wired connection frees up space on campus WiFi networks for others who need it.
+Wired connections have a more reliable connection than WiFi.
+In the case of gaming, wired connection offers much lower latency.
 You can connect your game consoles and streaming media players (like a Roku or Apple TV) to the Internet via a wired connection.
-These devices aren't able to connect to U-M's wireless networks because of security requirements.

 Stop sending mixed signals

-By setting up wireless printing, your printer will broadcast signals that interfere with MWireless.
-Instead, use a USB cord to connect to your printer. - Unexpected WiFi interferences
+By setting up direct WiFi printing, your printer will broadcast signals that interfere with MWireless.
+Instead, use a USB or ethernet to connect to your printer.

 This chart identifies devices whose frequencies can disrupt MWireless and offers solutions to help reduce their impact.